 Darrell practices civil trial law with an emphasis on personal injury and wrongful death claims, fine art insurance litigation, products liability, construction law, premises liability, dram shop cases and insurance bad faith actions.
 His background also includes toxic tort litigation, probate matters, civil rights actions, free speech claims and commercial litigation.

 Darrell has represented international corporations and insurance companies, as well as small businesses and individuals, throughout the state and federal courts of Texas and the Southwest.
-He has litigated cases involving mechanical bulls, dead horses, swarming Africanized bees, television preachers, roller coasters, free speech, internet dating websites, sexually explicit text messages, engagement rings, strip clubs, barbeque joints, exercise equipment, Christmas tree lights, Ferrari sports cars, Harley-Davidsons, pit bulls, horse-drawn carriages, diet drugs, saber tooth tiger fossils, natural disasters, forest fires, hurricanes, the Texas A&M bonfire, hydraulic fracking, 1980s synth-pop bands, rap stars, celebrity gossip bloggers, priceless fine art, worthless neon artwork, and many other interesting, oftentimes offbeat, matters.
+He has litigated cases involving mechanical bulls, dead horses, swarming Africanized bees, mixed martial arts, television preachers, roller coasters, free speech, internet dating websites, sexually explicit text messages, engagement rings, strip clubs, barbeque joints, exercise equipment, Christmas tree lights, Ferrari sports cars, Harley-Davidsons, pit bulls, horse-drawn carriages, diet drugs, saber tooth tiger fossils, natural disasters, forest fires, hurricanes, the Texas A&M bonfire, hydraulic fracking, 1980s synth-pop bands, rap stars, celebrity gossip bloggers, priceless fine art, worthless neon artwork, and many other interesting, oftentimes offbeat, matters.

 Darrell has two sons who are active in lacrosse, football, swimming, gaming, and drums.
 In his spare time, he likes to check out live music around Austin, coach his sons, run Lady Bird Lake, sample new restaurants and food trailers around town, and occasionally gamble.
 Darrell is working his way through the Texas Monthly 50 Best BBQ Joints list.
 At last count, he has eaten at over half of the places on the list, the best of which so far has been 2M Smokehouse in San Antonio.